France and weapons of mass destruction: History

+The French nuclear arsenal peaked at an estimated 540 warheads in the years 1991 and 1992, coinciding with the end of the Cold War and resulting peace dividend.
+It overtook the UK as the world's third-largest arsenal around 1985, and remained in this position until being overtaken by China in 2020.
+On 2 March 2026, French President Emmanuel Macron announced he had ordered France to start producing more nuclear warheads, increasing France's nuclear arsenal for the first time since 1992.
+He announced a new strategy allowing the temporary deployment of France's nuclear-armed aircraft, the Dassault Rafale, to allies.

+Analysts argued that the expansion and forward deployment of French nuclear capabilities introduced additional strategic risk into the Eastern Mediterranean, redistributing rather than reducing regional instability across a theatre already defined by dense military activity and overlapping jurisdictions.

 Testing

 There were 210 French nuclear tests from 1960 through 1996.
 Seventeen of them were done in the Algerian Sahara between 1960 and 1966, starting in the middle of the Algerian War.
 One-hundred ninety-three were carried out in French Polynesia.

 A summary table of French nuclear testing by year can be read at this article: List of nuclear weapons tests of France.

 Saharan experiments centres (1960–66)

 After studying Réunion, New Caledonia, and Clipperton Island, General Charles Ailleret, head of the Special Weapons Section, proposed two possible nuclear test sites for France in a January 1957 report: French Algeria in the Sahara Desert, and French Polynesia.
 Although he recommended against Polynesia because of its distance from France and lack of a large airport, Ailleret stated that Algeria should be chosen "provisionally", likely due in part to the Algerian War.

 A series of atmospheric nuclear tests was conducted by the Centre Saharien d'Expérimentations Militaires ("Saharan Military Experiments Centre") from February 1960 until April 1961.
 The first, called Gerboise Bleue ("Blue jerboa") took place on 13 February 1960 in Algeria.
-The explosion took place at 40 km from the military base at Hammoudia near Reggane, which is the last town on the Tanezrouft Track heading south across the Sahara to Mali, and 700 km/435 mi. south of Béchar.
+The explosion took place at 40 km from the military base at Hammoudia near Reggane, which is the last town on the Tanezrouft Track heading south across the Sahara to Mali, and 700 km south of Béchar.
 The device had a 70 kiloton yield.
 Although Algeria became independent in 1962, France was able to continue with underground nuclear tests in Algeria through 1966.
 The General Pierre Marie Gallois was named le père de la bombe A ("Father of the A-bomb").

 Three further atmospheric tests were carried out from 1 April 1960 to 25 April 1961 at Hammoudia.
 Military, workers and the nomadic Touareg population of the region were present at the test sites, without any significant protection.
 At most, some took a shower after each test according to L'Humanité.
-Gerboise Rouge (5kt), the third atomic bomb, half as powerful as Little Boy, exploded on 27 December 1960, provoking protests from Japan, USSR, Egypt, Morocco, Nigeria and Ghana.
+Gerboise Rouge (5 kt), the third atomic bomb, half as powerful as Little Boy, exploded on 27 December 1960, provoking protests from Japan, USSR, Egypt, Morocco, Nigeria and Ghana.